 The number of internally displaced people hits a record high

-Global Report on Internal Displacement 2023 (GRID 2023) announced that the worldwide total of internally displaced people has reached a record high of over 71 million.
-With significant populations displaced by either conflict or disaster, the ten countries with the highest number of IDPs are Syria, Ukraine, the Democratic Republic of the Congo, Colombia, Afghanistan, Yemen, Ethiopia, Somalia, Nigeria and Sudan.
+The Global Report on Internal Displacement 2023 (GRID 2023) announced that the worldwide total of internally displaced people has reached a record high of over 71 million.
+With significant populations displaced by conflict or disaster, the ten countries with the highest number of IDPs are Syria, Ukraine, the Democratic Republic of the Congo, Colombia, Afghanistan, Yemen, Ethiopia, Somalia, Nigeria, and Sudan.

 Take a look at our work supporting some of the major IDP populations around the world.